Seikilos/FAQs/Visual Studio/Readme.md

 Possible workarounds:
 * Copy all packages from the offline layout manually to `%PROGRAMDATA%/Microsoft/VisualStudio/Packages`.
 Then try again.
 Note: This might require a lot of disk space
-* Download a new vanilla offline layout and try again
+* Download a new vanilla offline layout and try again (tried and failed) => Appears that currently visual studio clean install without internet documentation is not complete